LordNoteworthy/cpu-internals/README.md

 - This creates a flat address space for code, data, and stack.
 FS and GS are exceptions.
 - Limit checks for CS, DS, ES, SS, FS, and GS are disabled in 64-bit mode.

+# Chapter 6 Safer Mode Extensions Reference

+## Overview

+- Provide a programming interface for system software to establish a measured environment within the platform to support trust decisions by end users.
+- The measurement and protection mechanisms used by a measured environment are supported by the capabilities of an Intel TXT.

+## SMX functionality

+- SMX functionality is provided in an Intel 64 processor through the **GETSEC** instruction via leaf functions.
+- Software can detect support for SMX operation using the ```CPUID.01H.ECX[Bit 6] == 1```

 # Chapter 2 System Architecture Overview

 ## OVERVIEW OF THE SYSTEM-LEVEL ARCHITECTURE